11-pog/MCModDownloader/README.md

 - "-rd" **Not implemented:** Attempts to resolve any cached missing dependencies.
 - "-bl" **Not implemented:** Automatically blacklists any dependencies removed by -rw
 - "-rw" **Implemented:** Opens the missing dependencies file for manual review and editing

+### Configs

+Here are the configurations (-c) currently implemented:

+- cf-api-key [Api key] -> configures the curseforge api key
+- default-output-dir [directory path] -> Sets the default output directory when the -o parameter is not specified.
+You can enter a valid directory path, 'cwd' to set the current working directory as the default, or './' to always use the current working directory as the output directory, which will update dynamically

 ### Output